siriuscomputersolutions/azure-cie/1-GovMonSec/6-Exercise - Build your directory - 5 mins.md

 ![A screenshot showing Create Active Directory Group with selection boxes drawing attention to the previous steps](images/builddirectory2.png)

-In this unit, you learned how to create a trial licensed directory, a test user, and a pilot group in the Azure portal.
+In this lab you learned how to create a trial licensed directory, a test user, and a pilot group in the Azure portal.